sportstensor/sportstensor/README.md

 - CPU
 - If running on runpod, `runpod/pytorch:2.2.1-py3.10-cuda12.1.1-devel-ubuntu22.04` is a good base template.

+#### Importance of the Database
+The subnet creates a sqlite database in the root directory titled `SportsTensorEdge.db`.
+This database is extremely important to the functionality of the subnet as it holds historical prediction data for all miners which are used in the scoring mechanism.

+**If you need to reinstall or migrate the subnet code, please be very careful and bring along the database with you!!!**

+Please reach out to the subnet team for any questions or assistance.

 #### Recommended
 - Utilizing wandb.
 Set environment variable with `export WANDB_API_KEY=<your API key>`.
 Alternatively, you can disable wandb with --wandb.off